Note: For style questions not covered here, please contact us at email@example.com. This document is regularly updated.

 About Michigan Ross

-Ross is consistently ranked among the world's leading business schools.
-Academic degree programs include the BBA, MBA, part-time MBA (Evening, Weekend, and Online formats), Executive MBA, Global MBA, Master of Accounting, Master of Supply Chain Management, Master of Management, and PhD.
+Michigan Ross is consistently ranked among the world's leading business schools.
+Academic degree programs include the Bachelor of Business Administration, Full-Time MBA, Part-Time MBA (Evening, Online, and Weekend formats), Executive MBA, Global MBA, Master of Accounting, Master of Business Analytics, Master of Management, Master of Supply Chain Management, and PhD.
 In addition, the school delivers open-enrollment and custom executive education programs targeting general management, leadership development, and strategic human resource management.
+For more information, visit MichiganRoss.umich.edu.

 Abbreviations and Acronyms